Azure/azure-notificationhubs-java-backend/README.md

 	Notification n = Notification.createWindowsNotification("WNS body");
 	hub.sendNotification(n, "InstallationId:{installation-id}");

-For the one of several templates:
+For one of several templates:

 	Map<String, String> prop =  new HashMap<String, String>();
 	prop.put("value3", "some value");
 	Notification n = Notification.createTemplateNotification(prop);
 	hub.sendNotification(n, "InstallationId:{installation-id} && tag-for-template1");

+### Schedule Notifications (available for [STANDARD Tier])

+The same as regular send but with one additional parameter - scheduledTime which says when notification should be delivered.
+Service accepts any point of time between now + 5 minutes and now + 7 days.

+Schedule Windows native:

+	Calendar c = Calendar.getInstance();
+	c.add(Calendar.DATE, 1);

+	Notification n = Notification.createWindowsNotification("WNS body");

+	hub.scheduleNotification(n, c.getTime());

-### Import/Export (available for [STANDARD Tire])
+### Import/Export (available for [STANDARD Tier])

 Sometimes it is required to perform bulk operation against registrations.
-Usually it is integration with another system or just massive fix.
-It is strongly not recomended to use Get/Update flow if we are talking about thousands of more registrations.
+Usually it is for integration with another system or just a massive fix to say update the tags.
+It is strongly not recomended to use Get/Update flow if we are talking about thousands of registrations.
 Import/Export capability is designed to cover the scenario.
-Basically it looks like you provide an access to some blob container under your storage account as a source of incoming data and location for output.
+Basically you provide an access to some blob container under your storage account as a source of incoming data and location for output.

 Submit export job: